- What Is Youthful Brain?

 Ginkgo Biloba Leaf Extract

-Ginkgo biloba is a very well-known nootropic with proven results.
+Ginkgo biloba is a very well-known nootropic that can be found in other brain supplements, such as Neuro-Peak.
 This nootropic contains terpenes that increase your blood’s viscosity and glycosides that dilate your blood vessels.
 As a result, blood flow to your blood flow is improved.

 Bacopa Leaf Powder

-Bacopa monnieri is perhaps the most popular nootropic on the market and is a reliable memory enhancer, especially in older adults.
+Bacopa monnieri is perhaps the most popular nootropic on the market and can be found in many products, like Force Factor Forebrain and Neuriva, and is a reliable memory enhancer, especially in older adults.
 Almost every brain supplement takes advantage of this ingredient and is almost required in modern brain enhancers.

 Algae Complex (19% DHA)